Tobacco Control, Smoking Products and Smoke-Free Environments

 - sold in quantities of fewer than 20 cigarettes;

-- sold if they have a fruity, sweet or confectionery-like character and may be attractive to children.
+- sold if declared as a prohibited smoking product ie. some fruity, sweet or confectionery-like tobacco products that may be attractive to children.

 These measures are designed to reduce access to smoking products, including by children, and minimise the harms associated with tobacco and electronic cigarette use.